michaelkhela/PLS_Automation/README.md

 Alternatively, run the script in **Spyder** (Anaconda) by:
 - Opening `BRIDGE_Run_PLS.py`.
-- Updating the `Automated_Assessments` path if necessary.
+- Updating the filepath if necessary.
 - Ensuring the `REDCap_file name` matches the downloaded CSV.
 - Clicking **Run** to execute the script.